Entomorph: Plague of the Darkfall: Gameplay

 Entomorph is a Top-Down action RPG.
 The character is controlled by mouse or keyboard with a full range of movement and basic attacks as well as magic spells.
-The game features an overworld style similar to older legend of zelda games like A link to the Past; i.e., the player moves to the edge of the screen to change areas.
+The game features an overworld style similar to older Legend of Zelda games like A Link to the Past; i.e., the player moves to the edge of the screen to change areas.

 Plot

 After a mishap with a giant time controlling spider, Warwick must restart his journey to find and stop the origin of the giant insects that are attacking his home.
 After reanimating the corpse of the village shaman to summon the ancient guardian of his tribe, Warwick travels to Povros, Where an insidious plot is in full swing to slowly turn the islands inhabitants into giant insects to replace the original insects which all vanished over night decades ago.

 Warwick will join the local resistance alongside his sister and fight his way inside the lairs of 3 types of giant insects.
 The giant bees, The giant Ants and the giant Spiders.
 Each nest contains a queen responsible for the production of the Nectar that is changing the islands populous.
-Tempted at each nest by the Undiluted Royal nectar, Warwick himself will slowly changing into a giant preying mantis with each victory.
+Tempted at each nest by the Undiluted Royal nectar, Warwick himself will slowly change into a giant praying mantis with each victory.

 Fully transformed, Warwick infiltrates the islands castle where he confronts the original source, The queen.
 Cursed and changed into a fleshy abomination by an ancient artifact.
 Warwick defeats the queen only for the artifact to latch onto to him instead.
 In a desperate flight he manages to make his way to the sarcophagus that housed the artifact and seals it again, Undoing the transformations its power has caused.